News

 Events

-- The next project meeting will take place on the 9th and 10th Oktober 2025 in Warsaw, Poland.
+- The next project meeting will take place on the 19th and 20th March 2026 in Turin, Italy.

-During hands-on activities, we had the opportunity to experience how “Critical Making” is implemented at Curiosum through low-threshold offerings for students – for example: How do you build a robot in 45 minutes?
-Alongside these practical experiences, we also discussed management issues, evaluation tools, and dissemination strategies.
+During hands-on activities, the project team had the opportunity to experience how “Critical Making” is implemented at Curiosum through low-threshold offerings for students – for example: How to build a robot in 45 minutes?
+Alongside these practical experiences, the team also discussed management issues, evaluation tools, and dissemination strategies.

-A visit to the impressive neighboring Bildmuseet gave us new perspectives on essential topics such as books, libraries, language loss, cultural violence, and resistance, which are of fundamental importance to humanity.
+A visit to the impressive neighboring Bildmuseet provided new perspectives on essential topics such as books, libraries, language loss, cultural violence, and resistance, which are of fundamental importance to humanity.

 Of course, the obligatory Swedish Fika was not to be missed!

-As we now move forward with the next phase of the project, a central question remains, one we are already actively working on: How can we shape Critical Making – especially in the context of AI in STEM – so that it empowers learners to critically address misinformation and responsibly engage with knowledge?
+As the project now moves forward to the next phase, a central question remains, one that is already actively working on: How can Critical Making – especially in the context of AI in STEM – be shaped so that it empowers learners to critically address misinformation and responsibly engage with knowledge?

 OER Publication